mayilss/mayilss/README.md

 ### Hi there 👋 I'm Mayil!

 Experienced and results-driven Front End Engineer with a passion for creating exceptional user experiences.
-With strong problem-solving abilities, excellent communication skills, and a commitment to clean and efficient code, ready to take on new challenges and contribute to the success of your organization Wants to work in a dynamic, diverse environment with opportunities to learn and grow.
+Skilled in React, Redux, Next.js, Typescript, I bring a comprehensive technical toolkit to deliver robust and efficient solutions.
+With a commitment to clean code and an adeptness in front end development, I strive for excellence in every project.